hag0r/spatialdatagen/Readme.md

   -t, --types <value>   Comma separated list of types to generate (point,polygon) file                  Output file to write results to.
 Use <stdout> if empty
 ```

+## Data generation strategies

+For points, we use the Java/Scala random number generator to create the coordinate values for `x` and `y`.

+Polygons are a little more complex to generate.
+Currently, we create a random center point and create an ellipe around it with the specified max radius in `x` and `y` direction, resoectively.
+The actual radius is a random value between 1 and the respective max value.
+Then we create between 3 and `approx` points on that ellipse and use these points as the polygon's boundary points.
+This results in convex polygons only!

+## TODO
+* more geometry types (linestring, circle, ...)
+* concave polygons
+* payload data?
+* configurable separator (currently `;` only)